 It may seem an unsolvable problem for mankind, but as at other times in history, we must face this challenge as it has been faced since the beginning of mankind: with technology, division of labour and cooperation.
-And we are at the right moment to solve it: through the digitisation of the water cycle.
+And we are at the right time to solve it: through the digitisation of the water cycle.
 On the other hand, the planet's water resources are not increasing, but are constant; moreover, the available water is becoming increasingly polluted if we do not take the necessary measures to prevent it.
 There are 1.4 billion cubic kilometres of water on Earth.
 Only 0.2 billion cubic kilometres represent the fresh water available for our consumption.

 Water is the most important resource